secure-software-engineering/Boomerang/docs/general/boomerang_scope.md

 Boomerang defines its own scope that is not related to any static analysis framework.
 The scope consists of a set of interfaces and classes that specify relevant information required by Boomerang to perform its analyses.
 Currently, we provide a scope implementations for the static analysis frameworks [Soot](https://github.com/soot-oss/soot), [SootUp](https://github.com/soot-oss/sootup) and [Opal](https://github.com/opalj/opal) (see the [FrameworkScopes](framework_scopes.md)).
-The scopes contain implementations for all relevant interfaces and objects s.t.
-Boomerang can be used with those frameworks without the need of additional implementation.
+The scopes contain implementations for all relevant interfaces and objects such that Boomerang can be used with those frameworks without the need of additional work.

 ## Dealing with Framework Objects